smsdigital/styleguide-tokens/README.md

 ```
 @import 'node_modules/styleguide-variables/styles/variables.scss';
 ```
-In case you want/need to work with the vaules directly in your code, you can import/read the `data/styles.json`.
+In case you want/need to work with the values directly in your code, you can import/read the `data/styles.json`.

 ----
 ## If you have questions about this repository or want to contribute, please feel free to contact the CoE-WebDev.